mujtahid-akon/ADACT/README.md

 ## Contributing
 For the sake of convenience, two scripts have been added in the `scripts` folder.
-- `./scripts/deploy.sh <sql_version>` : Run this before committing as it'll switch the configuration file (ie. `Config.php`) to the factory mode, as well as take care of DB.
+- `./scripts/deploy.sh <sql_version>` : Run this before committing as it'll switch the configuration file (ie.
+  `Config.php`) to the factory mode, as well as take care of DB.
 It takes one argument (sql version number) as it backs up the new sql file automatically.
+Be sure to change the mysql password in the `deploy.sh` file.
 - `./scripts/revert.sh` : Revert the configuration file to the one that you were using previously (if you were)

 _Use the project root as present working directory when running the above scripts._